and the other members of the UK Political Studies Association (PSA) Women and Politics Specialist Group

 Quotas work, but they lack popular support – does this mean that the issue of women’s under-representation is irresolvable?
 Absolutely not, there is a space for political leadership on this issue.
 As recent Scottish polls demonstrate, opinions change – voters agree that there should be more women in politics and they don’t penalise women candidates at the ballot box.
 When faced with an AWS woman the voter does not discriminate either.[ii]

 Yet, the political parties have not yet tried to lead rather than follow public opinion on this issue.
 As a result, the UK debate over quotas has been marginal (within the parties, and only to any effect within Labour), parochial (refusing to engage with the global evidence), non-scientific (failing to follow the evidence), and ideological (refusing to accept that gender matters to democracy).
-The leaders of both main parties in England who are resistant to quotas have a tendency to raise their spectre only not to follow through: Cameron in 2010 said there would be some when the best candidates were women; Clegg is apparently prepared to countenance them after the next election…..we have become sceptical of such promises.
+The leaders of both main parties in England who are resistant to quotas have a tendency to raise their spectre only not to follow through: Cameron in 2010 when the best candidates were women; Clegg is apparently prepared to countenance them after the next election…..we have become sceptical of such promises.

 In this context, the debate about quotas in the UK can no longer be left in the hands of the parties.
 In all of the recent reports, recommendations have suggested that it is time for the UK to consider legislative quotas: